 A general overview of what to expect teaching English in Korea

-Detailed living costs for teaching English in Korea.
+Detailed salary expectations and living costs for English teachers in South Korea.

 Interviews with English Teachers in South Korea